madsmtm/cargo-sandbox/threat-model.md

 - Should work with the `rustup` trampolines.
 - Should work with Cargo things like `[target.x] runner = "..."` or `RUSTC_WRAPPER` (though less of a requirement).
 - Should work with invocations like `cargo script`.
+- Should protect against buffer overflows etc. in `rustc` or LLVM that the user can exploit.
+- Make detection / allowing easy.

 Assumptions:
 - The user's current environment variables aren't malicious.